open5e/open5e/source/gameplay-mechanics/environment.rst

 Food and Water
 ~~~~~~~~~~~~~~

-Characters who don't eat or drink suffer the effects of exhaustion (see
+Characters who don't eat or drink suffer the effects of :ref:`srd:exhaustion`.
-appendix A).
 Exhaustion caused by lack of food or water can't be removed
 until the character eats and drinks the full required amount.

 Food